 Finally, once you have identified your thoughts and challenged your thinking, you can begin to replace those thoughts.
 Here’s where the Logic Mind & Health emphasis on philosophy comes into play.

-The greatest thoughts we can have pertain to philosophical notions: love, goodness, meaning, purpose, and the ultimate source of being.
+The greatest thoughts we can have pertain to philosophical notions: love, goodness, meaning, purpose, and the ultimate source of reality and being.

-When we set our thoughts on this philosophy, our lives improve.
+When we set our thoughts on love, beauty and goodness, our lives improve.
 We have less negative emotional outbursts, more loving emotions, and more virtuous actions.
 We express ourselves in more beautiful ways, and realize greater meaning and purpose in life.

 The more we think about our thinking, the better chance of improving it.
 If we challenge our thinking, and practice techniques that give us greater control over our thoughts, we can become more philosophical.
 The more philosophical we become, the better our lives become.